ekros/mentoria-frontend/typescript-interfaces/README.md

-# Other Typescript types
+# Typescript interfaces

-This is a simple project to practice with other TS types (not primitives)
+This is a simple project to practice with TS interfaces

 ## Prerequisites